-What does a Props Assistant do?
+What is a Props Assistant?

 A Props Assistant is a key member of the film's Art Department who is responsible for managing, maintaining, and organizing the various physical items that actors handle directly on screen, known as props.
 These can range from simple everyday items like a book or a cup to intricate, story-specific objects that may require special handling or operation.
 The Props Assistant ensures that these props are available, in good condition, and correctly placed for each scene, contributing to the authenticity and smooth operation of the production.